sumerchoudhary78/flamm/README.md

 ## 📄 **License**

-This project is created for educational purposes as part of Android Assignment Set 2.
+This project is created for educational purposes as part of Android Assignment Set 2 for Flamm.

 ## 📞 **Contact**